natorbit/swiss_design_lineage_vibecoding/PACKAGE-SUMMARY.md

 - **README.md** — Overview and navigation
 - **ONE-WEEK-PROJECT-GUIDE.md** — Complete rubric and requirements
-- **Style guide options** — 15 styles, 4 comprehensive guides
+- **All 15 comprehensive style guides** — Complete with prompts and checklists

 ### Additional Support Available

-Students can request:
+Students have access to:
-- Additional comprehensive style guides (11 styles templated)
+- All 15 comprehensive style guides (300+ pages)
+- Style guides directory with difficulty levels and quick reference
-- Clarification on any phase
+- Clarification on any phase via instructor or AI
 - Examples from completed work

 ---